unyime101/System-Monitor/README.md

 # 🖥️ System Resource Monitor (Python)

-A simple system monitoring tool built in Python for tracking CPU, memory, disk usage, and system uptime — with optional alerting.
+A simple system monitoring tool built in Python for tracking CPU, memory, disk usage, and system uptime — with alerting.

 ---